jk-me/deuces/README.md

 The updated application has been deployed on [Heroku](https://deuces-card-game.herokuapp.com/)

-This repository is deprecated, but can still be deployed locally from one repo using the instructions below.
+This repository is deprecated, but can still be run locally from one repo using the instructions below.

 The updated frontend and backend repositories for this project are available at [Frontend (git)](https://github.com/jk-me/deuces-front) and [Backend (git)](https://github.com/jk-me/deuces-back)